Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 The chairman of the Supervisory Board regularly discusses upcoming topics with the Board of Management, sometimes outside of meetings of the Supervisory Board and its committees.

-The Supervisory Board met nine times in 2022, twice of which were extraordinary meetings, and adopted four resolutions by written procedure.
-One meeting was held as a video conference, one meeting was held in person and seven meetings were held as hybrid events, with the majority of members physically present and individual members connected via video.
+The Supervisory Board convened on a total of eleven occasions in 2023, three of which were extraordinary, and four resolutions were passed by written procedure.
+Three meetings were held as video conferences, fives meetings were held in person, and three meetings were hybrid events, where the majority of members were physically present and individual members were connected via video link.

 Self-assessment of the Supervisory Board